unterberg-dev/react-classmate/README.md

 ### Inspired by:
 - [twin.macro](https://github.com/ben-rogerson/twin.macro)
-(to complicated for most of my use cases)
+(to much boilerplate for most of my use cases)
 - [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component)
 (incompatible with vite / rollup - not suited for ssr)